jeppewelling/departuretimes/README.md

    - fully automated deployment,
    - services should be run as daemons or something smarter than running inside a screen session.
+   - Interaction with the services after they are started.
+     Currently the services live their own life after they have been started and basically the only way to stop them again is to kill the processes.

  - What could be done differently